alsutton/aosp-build-docker-images/README.md

 # aosp-build-docker-images

-These are updated versions of the [AOSP Docker files](https://cs.android.com/android/platform/superproject/+/master:build/make/tools/docker/) which support more modern Linux distributions and are based on [the Ubuntu update patch I created when I was working at Google](https://android-review.googlesource.com/c/platform/build/+/1161367).
+These are updated versions of the [AOSP Docker files](https://cs.android.com/android/platform/superproject/+/master:build/make/tools/docker/) which support more modern Linux distribution versions.
+There's a lot of repetition between them because the differences are mainly in the base image and package installation phases.

 **Please Note:** Building the AOSP inside docker is convenient, but slow.
 If possible you should use a bare metal installation of a Linux distribution to get the best performance.